IBM/graphql-query-generator/README.md

 * `provideVariables(query: DocumentNode, providerMap: ProviderMap, schema: GraphQLSchema)`: Provides values for variables in the given query as defined in the given providerMap.

-The `providerMap` contains the means for providing variable values.
-It's keys are either the exact name of the variable or a wildcard where either the `type`, `fieldName`, and/or `argumentName` are replaced by a `*`.
+The keys of the `providerMap` are either the exact name of the variable or a wildcard where either the `type`, `fieldName`, and/or `argumentName` are replaced by a `*`.
 For example, the key `*__*__limit` matches all variables for arguments of name `limit`, no matter for what field the argument is used or in which type.

-Values of the `providerMap` are either the concrete argument values, or a function that will be invoked to provide that value.
+The values of the `providerMap` are either the concrete argument values, or a function that will be invoked to provide that value.
 Note that for variables with an [enumeration type](https://graphql.org/learn/schema/#enumeration-types), `provideVariables` automatically chooses one value at random.